s3no/3d-Scanner/README.md

 - Button is plain old: 3.3v => botton => resister => GPIO 37

-TO DO: - Make Frame
+TO DO: Make Frame,
-       - Add a beeper and screen.
+       Add a beeper and screen.